Fare evasion: Ticket barriers

 Turnstiles are used to obstruct invalid access.
-Since most fare-dodgers know how to pass a gate without paying, turnstiles may be replaced with ticket barriers in a less easily transversed form, or may be integrated more closely with an electronic ticket system.
+Turnstiles may be replaced with ticket barriers in a less easily transversed form, or may be integrated more closely with an electronic ticket system.
 Ticket barriers can also require the travellers to show their tickets upon exiting.
 Typically turnstiles are used at train stations, however some city transit systems install turnstiles inside city street vehicles, for example buses and trams.